-It reminds me, of the South Pacific musical number, “You’ve Got To Be Carefully Taught.”
+It reminds me, of a South Pacific musical number, “You’ve Got To Be Carefully Taught.”
 Its theme was learning racism.
-However, the song’s lyrics also too eerily teach self-hatred:
+However, the song’s lyrics are too eerily close to teaching self-hatred:

 “You’ve got to be taught to hate and fear.
 You’ve got to be taught from year to year.
 It has to be drummed in your dear little ear.
 You’ve got to be carefully taught…”

 It seems to be reflected in so many young people’s minds now.
 Self-hatred is never far from the conversation.
 Threats of suicide and self-injury often pop up.

 “For as he thinketh in his heart, so is he...”

 Unrealistic body images, consumerism, and conditional love statements are just a few examples of things which are “carefully taught.”